 With your JR Pass, you have access to both the Tokyo Monorail, the Yamanote line on the Tokyo Metro, and the Osaka Loop line in Osaka.
 Look for the JR labeling on the line for assurance that your ticket is valid.

-Finally, your JR Pass does allow you use of the JR-West Miyajima ferry services, except the ferry between Hakata and Pusan.
+Finally, your JR Pass does allow you to use the JR-West Miyajima ferry services, except the ferry between Hakata and Pusan.

 It’s also worth noting that for rail lines where the JR Pass is not included, you can still use the pass to book a spot, but you will have to pay for the service at the station.